-- Ensure that C-PACE Projects comply with the requirements of the ordinance or resolution that established the C-PACE Program for the City of Philadelphia; - Require all Clean Energy Projects to comply with national energy efficiency standards - Develop criteria and procedures to determine the eligibility of real property and Property Owners for participation in a Program - Other measures needed to ensure that a Program is effective, efficient and fair to Property Owners - Ensure that Mortgage/Lien Holder Consent has been received on an Eligible Property that will be subject to the C-PACE Statement of Levy and Lien Agreement. - Ensure that for each proposed C-PACE Project, the Property Owner provides a qualified scope of work, energy baseline or water usage baseline and the projected energy savings or water usage reductions in order to establish the viability of the qualified C-PACE Project and the projected energy savings or water usage reductions. - Obtain verification of completion of all C-PACE Projects, acknowledged by the Property Owner and a licensed independent inspector or building code official. - Post online and make available to the public certain information about each closed C-PACE Project including: - The legal description of the property - The name of each property owner - The total amount of the qualified C-PACE Project and a complete description of the Project - The assessment needed to satisfy the C-PACE Financing - A reference to the statutory assessment lien provided under the Pennsylvania C-PACE Statute - The financing rate, the total amount of the C-PACE Financing and any associated financing charges - Ensure that proceeds from C-PACE Financings are attributable to qualifying expenses - Consider and approve or deny requests for consents required under the Statement of Levy and Lien or other program documents pursuant to Program Guidelines.
+- Ensure that C-PACE Projects comply with the requirements of the ordinance or resolution that established the C-PACE Program for the City of Philadelphia; - Require all Clean Energy Projects to comply with national energy efficiency standards - Develop criteria and procedures to determine the eligibility of real property and Property Owners for participation in a Program - Other measures needed to ensure that a Program is effective, efficient and fair to Property Owners - Ensure that Mortgage/Lien Holder Consent has been received on an Eligible Property that will be subject to the C-PACE Statement of Levy and Lien Agreement. - Ensure that for each proposed C-PACE Project, the Property Owner provides a qualified energy, IAQ, or resiliency survey that meet the requirements outlined in the following sections - Obtain verification of completion of all C-PACE Projects, acknowledged by the Property Owner and a licensed independent inspector or building code official. - Post online and make available to the public certain information about each closed C-PACE Project including: - The legal description of the property - The name of each property owner - The total amount of the qualified C-PACE Project and a complete description of the Project - The assessment needed to satisfy the C-PACE Financing - A reference to the statutory assessment lien provided under the Pennsylvania C-PACE Statute - The financing rate, the total amount of the C-PACE Financing and any associated financing charges - Ensure that proceeds from C-PACE Financings are attributable to qualifying expenses - Consider and approve or deny requests for consents required under the Statement of Levy and Lien or other program documents pursuant to Program Guidelines.